MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/Configure-sms-channel-twilio.md

 [!INCLUDE[cc-omnichannel-administration-deprecation-note.md](../includes/cc-omnichannel-administration-deprecation-note.md)]

-The information in this section isn't applicable if you are using the new Omnichannel admin center app in the latest version of Omnichannel for Customer Service.
+The information in this section isn't applicable if you're using the new Omnichannel admin center app in the latest version of Omnichannel for Customer Service.

 Perform the following steps to create a work stream for the SMS channel for Twilio: